 I promise you these gluten free white chocolate and cranberry cookies are worth it!
 If you want to try different cookie recipes, I highly recommend these gluten free oatmeal raisin cookies!

 Tried these today.
-Had to add the 1 teaspoon xantham gum to the flour recommended because that’s what I had on hand and used the almond meal flour because it was cheaper.
+Had to add the 1 tsp xantham gum to the flour recommended because that’s what I had on hand and used the almond meal flour because it was cheaper.
 Couldn’t wait!!!
 Had to try them while they were still warm.
 Del-lish!!!
 Thank you Sandi!!

 Gail S., FB comment